dsasacramento/dsasacramento.github.io/_pages/committees.md

 * Co-Chair(s): Julia H. and Devan L.
 * Contact: mutualaid@sacdsa.org

-### Racial Solidarity Committee

-This committee first recognizes the fundamental lesson from the history of earlier populist and leftist efforts to make a more democratic society: that class-based struggle cannot be waged for long while ignoring race and that race-based struggle cannot be waged for long while ignoring class.
-Raising both race and class consciousness is necessary for a democratic socialist movement to unfold from place-based communities.
-Only then can organized communities overcome the ideological and material continuation of institutional-structural white supremacy in both U.S. civil society and its social geography.
-Our committee focuses on dialogue, education, coalition work, and direct action that advances multiracial solidarity as a crucial prerequisite to a united working class.
-Out of many colors, one class.

-* Co-Chair(s): TBA
-* Contact: admin@sacdsa.org

 ### Socialist Education Committee

 One of the defining features of socialism is the praxis, the meeting of theory